 To stack or not to stack

 Stackable washer and dryer or side-by-side?
 That’s the first decision you need to make.
 If you’re working with a small laundry room, you might consider a stackable washer and dryer set.
-Measure your laundry room and make sure you have enough wiggle space for at least a 27-inch-wide washer (69 cm) and 6 to 8 feet of vertical clearance.
+Measure your laundry room and make sure you have enough wiggle space for at least a 27-inch-wide washer (69 cm) and six to eight feet of vertical clearance.

 Front-load vs. top load